 I went through a progression that went something as follows:

-If I froze to death, I could think of about a dozen people who would shed a few tears over my passing.
+If I froze to death, I could think of a few people who would shed tears over my passing.
 Perhaps of those, only a few would be sincere tears; the others would be out of a sense of obligation.
 But tears are tears after all.

 I next pondered whether there would ever be any poems written or any songs sung about the trucker who was found frozen stiff as a board in the bunk of his truck, back in the winter of 2019.
 I had to admit that it did have a certain ring to it, and I thought that if I survived, someday I might write the lyrics for it.